 Ferric chloride is now a part of the water treatment process so we can lower the levels of chlorine and have fewer disinfection by-products.
 Disinfection by-products, which result from organic and inorganic material reacting, have been linked to negative health effects.

 Manganese is an essential nutrient for physiological function, with most of the manganese in our body coming from food.
 Currently, the guideline for manganese, 0.05 mg/L, is set as an aesthetic (e.g., colour, odour, taste) objective in the Canadian drinking water quality guidelines.
 A maximum acceptable concentration to protect health has not been set.
 Studies on the possible health effects of manganese in drinking water are underway, but preliminary information indicates that any health effects would be at levels in drinking water that would be substantially higher (10 times) than those found in Winnipeg’s drinking water, and would have to be associated with an exposure over a long period of time.
 For comparison, an average cup of tea may contain 0.4–1.3 mg of manganese and an average cup of apple juice may contain 0.2 mg of manganese.

 The consultant has recommended a number of short and long term measures to reduce the level of manganese.

 We have completed:

 - Switching to an alternate ferric chloride product that contains lower levels of manganese

-- Engage an independent consultant, whose scope will include a review of the recommendations to determine if there are any additional steps which could help to address discoloured water
+- A study by an independent consultant, whose scope included a review of the recommendations from the previous study to determine if there are any additional steps which could help to address discoloured water

 - Clean and inspect the three in-town water supply reservoirs to remove any buildup of manganese sediment